 Mike holds a bachelor’s degree from California Polytechnic State University and has completed coursework toward a Ph.D. at the University of Washington.

-John Battelle is an entrepreneur, author, and journalist.
-In 2005, he founded and currently serves as Executive Chairman of the Internet media company Federated Media Publishing, which now ranks as one of the top properties on the web.
-John was also the Co-Founder, Executive Producer, and Program Chair of the Web 2 Summit, and Founder, Chairman and Chief Executive Officer of Standard Media International (SMI), publisher of The Industry Standard and TheStandard.com.
+John is also an entrepreneur, author and journalist.
+Best known for his work creating media properties, he was Chairman and CEO of Standard Media International (SMI), publisher of The Industry Standard and TheStandard.com.
 Prior to that, he was a co-founding editor of Wired magazine and Wired Ventures.

 Previously, John occupied the Bloomberg chair in Business Journalism for the Graduate School of Journalism at the University of California, Berkeley.
-He is an expert in the field of media and technology and has appeared on national and international news channels including CBS, BBC, CNN, PBS, Discovery, and CNBC.
-He was a founding Board member of the Online Publishers Association and served on the board of the IAB for three terms.
-He currently sits on the board of Acxiom Corp., a public company.
+John was a founding Board member of the Online Publishers Association and currently sits on the board of the Interactive Advertising Bureau.

 Senior Vice President and Group General Manager, Advertising Sales and Marketing

 Cyrus Beagley is Senior Vice President and Group General Manager, Advertising Sales and Marketing, Time Inc. In this role, he leads strategy, business operations, and ad solutions for the company's advertising sales and marketing functions.

 Cyrus has been instrumental in developing and bringing to market Time Inc.’s next generation of advertising solutions, including new offerings such as Time Amplify, Time Engage, and Time Exchange.